 You spend so much time with your pillow that it’s worth going to the trouble of selecting one that’s right for you.
 You will have your own sleeping style; perhaps you sleep mostly on your side, perhaps on your back, or a mixture of the two – this determines the ideal height of your pillow.
-Depending upon the state of your neck, spine and back you will require a specific amount of support from your pillow, you’ll even have your own preferences for the pillow filling; synthetic (hollowfibre) or natural (feather or down), or perhaps something more unusual like memory foam, latex, cotton or water.
+Depending upon the state of your neck, spine and back you will require a specific amount of support from your pillow, you’ll even have your own preferences for the pillow filling; synthetic (hollowfibre / microfibre) or natural (feather or down), or perhaps a pillow filling type which is more substantial like memory foam, latex, wool, cotton or even water.

-Read about each of the pillow types and see our favourites:
+Read about each of the different types of pillow filling and see our favourites:

 - Pros: Relatively cheap, lightweight, good for those with allergies, easy to care for, easy to bend and scrunch to get required height, not noisy